Datomic/datomic-tutorials/todo-app/part-3/todo-app/README.md

                      [:input {:type "submit" :value "X" :class "btn btn-sm btn-danger"}]]]]]])]]]])]])))
 ```

-load the file to the REPL and `(restart-server)`
+Load the file to the REPL and `(restart-server)`:

 ```clojure
 ;; REPL
 (restart-server)
 ```

-go to http://localhost:8890/  and refresh
+Go to http://localhost:8890/ and refresh.

 ADD GIF DELETING ITEM

-#### Update Item status
+#### Update Item Status

-This section is about the transition of the Item status, we have three options `waiting`, `doing` ,`done`.
-We will show a dropdown button that allows you to choose the desired status and then make the request to the server.
-The server will receive the request then call the handler then make the transaction to the database and return 302 to make the refresh of the main page.
+This section is about the transition of the Item status.
+We have three options: `waiting`, `doing` and `done`.
+We will show a dropdown button that allows the user to choose the desired status and then make the request to the server.
+The server will receive the request, then call the handler, then make the transaction to the database and return 302 to make the refresh of the main page.

-Go to `src/todo_db.clj` and add the `transition-item` function
+Go to `src/todo_db.clj` and add the `transition-item` function:

 ```clojure
 (def namespace-status (comp keyword (partial str "item.status/")))